mono/website/docs/debug+profile/debug/index.md

 Once the script is loaded, you can type `monobt` to get a backtrace of the currently selected thread with managed frames symbolicated.

+### Known limitiations

+If a segmentation fault occurs (`EXC_BAD_ACCESS`) [LLDB can't resume to the signal handler](https://bugs.llvm.org/show_bug.cgi?id=22868#c1).
+Unfortunately this conflicts with implicit null checks used by Mono.
+Workarounds until this is fixed:
+1. Run mono with `MONO_DEBUG=explicit-null-checks`, so the runtime won't use mentioned technique.
+Performance-wise this is a bit slower, but for debugging purposes that's fine.
+2. Use `gdb`.
+Unfortunately this requires some work on macOS these days.

 Debugging With Visual Studio on Windows
 ---------------------------------------